raito-io/cli-plugin-azure/README.md

 <hr/>

+**Note: This repository is still in an early stage of development and still in experimental phase.
+At this point, no contributions are accepted to the project yet.**

 # Raito CLI Plugin - Azure

 This Raito CLI plugin will synchronize the users and groups from an Azure Active Directory account to a specified Raito Identity Store.
 Next to that it supports syncing Data Objects and Access Providers for the following Azure Services: